forestgrape/coronavirus/index.md

 The larger tend to fall to the ground since their movement is driven more by gravity (described for example in [tellier](#tellier)).

 Infectious aerosols can get into the air from the lower or upper respiratory tract through breathing, coughing or speaking (section [exhaling particles](#particles-spreading).
-Remark: Viral load in the upper respiratory tract can be attributed to [depositions](#particles-deposition) of viruses upon exhalation.
-This is exploited for Covid-19 swab tests in the pharynx.
+Remark: Viral load in the upper respiratory tract can be caused by [depositions](#particles-deposition) of viruses upon exhalation.
+So Covid-19 swab test in the pharynx just detect that there are viruses replicating somewhere in the respiratory tract.

 Dry particulates get into the air either by the above conversion from aerosols, probably directly from an infected lung [to be searched/calculated if this is possible, work in progress] or from dirt.
 Dirt can be from sedimented air particles or from faeces. [to check: vacuum cleaner particle filter size].  [to be checked if dirt is/can be relevant and what kind of dirt]